egore/tech-stack-analyzer/README.md

 - `languages` - Programming languages with file counts
 - `licenses` - Detected licenses from LICENSE files and package manifests
 - `dependencies` - All dependencies as `[type, name, version]` arrays
+- `all` - Aggregate all available fields (tech, techs, languages, licenses, dependencies) with metadata

 This is useful for:
 - Quick technology stack overview